nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_hardware.rst

 nRF Sidewalk EB
 ===============

-The nRF Sidewalk EB mounts on the Nordic Semiconductor DK expansion port and integrates an LR1110 radio module with antennas for LoRa, Wi-Fi, and GNSS.
+The nRF Sidewalk EB mounts on the nRF54L series development kits' expansion port and integrates an LR1110 radio module with antennas for LoRa, Wi-Fi, and GNSS.

 Set ``-DSHIELD=nrf_sidewalk_eb`` when building Sidewalk samples for these development kits.